-Please see in the Annex to this letter a list of the documents in the framework of communications with organisations that are in the scope of your request.
-Please note that we do not consider open sessions of CARACAL meetings [Meetings of Competent authorities for REACH and CLP (CARACAL)] as "lobby meetings".
-Nevertheless, documents submitted by organisations in the context of these sessions of CARACAL meetings have been identified.
+Please also note that we do not consider open sessions of CARACAL meetings [Meetings of Competent authorities for REACH and CLP (CARACAL)] as "lobby meetings".
+Nevertheless, documents submitted by organisations in the context of these sessions of CARACAL meetings have also been identified.